If only one school offers the program you want, your choice of which school to attend is obvious. Or is it?

 Choosing a school

 If more than one school offers the type of program you want, you're in the happy position of being able to choose the one(s) you want to attend.
 To learn more about post-secondary schools in Alberta, visit their websites.
-You can find links to post–secondary institutions in the Educational Programs section at OCCinfo.
+You can find links to post–secondary institutions at OCCinfo.

 Visit the schools yourself and talk to other students.
 Most post-secondary institutions have regular open houses or information sessions.
 It's a great chance to look around, experience the learning environment, ask about program content, find out what student life is like, and discover/explore what support services are available for student success.